Skip to main content

 Abstract

-We study the determinants, design, implementation, and effects of carbon underwriting policies among the world’s largest insurers.
-Adoption is more common among insurers from countries with stronger climate policies and less so among specialty and unlisted firms, with coal policies preceding oil and gas policies.
-Linking U.S. coal mines to insurers, we show that implementation of coal policies is often incomplete, and some expand coverage despite commitments.
-On average, insurers reduce the number of insured mines by 16%, insured coal volumes by 56%, and make continued coverage 13 pp less likely.
-Affected mines are more likely to be abandoned and constrained.
+We study the design, determinants, implementation, and real effects of carbon underwriting policies by large insurers.
+Adoption is more common among insurers from countries with stronger climate policies and less so among specialty and unlisted firms, with coal preceding oil and gas policies.
+Linking U.S. coal mines to insurers, we show that policy-adopting insurers reduce mine coverage, but implementation is incomplete and heterogeneous.
+Affected mines are likely to be abandoned and constrained, particularly when access to alternative insurance is limited.
+Our results are consistent with a simple insurance-supply model augmented with heterogeneous non-actuarial costs faced by insurers.

 Related Working Papers